embedded-graphics/embedded-graphics/doc/releasing.md

 ## Post release

 - Check that the release commands pushed a Git tag for each crate published, something like `embedded-graphics-v0.7.0` or `embedded-graphics-core-v0.2.0`.
-- For each crate's tag, go to its page at e.g. <https://github.com/embedded-graphics/embedded-graphics/releases/tag/embedded-graphics-v0.7.0-alpha.3>, click <kbd>Edit tag</kbd> and draft a release by:
+- For each crate's tag, go to its page at e.g. <https://github.com/embedded-graphics/embedded-graphics/releases/tag/embedded-graphics-v0.7.0-alpha.3>, click <kbd>Edit tag</kbd> and draft a release:

-  - Adding the crate name to the `Release title` field
+  - Add the crate name to the `Release title` field
-  - Copying and pasting the latest released section out of the crate's `CHANGELOG.md` file into the `Describe this release` field.
+  - Copy and paste the latest released section out of the crate's `CHANGELOG.md` file into the `Describe this release` field.
 Do not include the version header, e.g.:

     ```markdown
     ### Added